severi-rissanen/critical_look_causal_dlvms/README.md

-# A critical look at the identifiability of causal effect using deep latent variable models
+# A critical look at the consistency of causal estimation using deep latent variable models

 Note that this repository is not completely clean yet: Especially the IHDP experiment won't run as is.
 You will need to add the file ihdp_npci_1-100.train.npz from  https://www.fredjo.com/ to the folder data/IHDP.